Khandyga: History

 It was founded in 1938 as a base for the construction of the Kolyma Highway towards Magadan.
 During World War II, an airfield was built here for the Alaska-Siberian air route used to ferry American Lend-Lease aircraft to the Eastern Front.
 From 1951 until 1954, it served as a base for Yanstroy forced-labor camp of the gulag network.

 In 1954, Khandyga became the administrative center of Tomponsky District.
 It was granted urban-type settlement status in 1957.

 Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Khandyga serves as the administrative center of Tomponsky District.
 As an administrative division, it is incorporated within Tomponsky District as the Settlement of Khandyga.
 As a municipal division, the Settlement of Khandyga is incorporated within Tomponsky Municipal District as Khandyga Urban Settlement.

 Transportation

-There is a summer hydrofoil service to Yakutsk (The hydrofoil service was cancelled in 1998).
+There was a summer hydrofoil service to Yakutsk.
+(The hydrofoil service was cancelled in 1998.)
 Khandyga is also served by the Teply Klyuch Airport (IATA: KDY).